Craxy/ToggleTrafficLights/README.md

 ![Deactivated button in the roads menu](./docs/files/img/Button_Deactivated.png)![Activated button in the roads menu](./docs/files/img/Button_Activated.png)
 * Alternatively you can use the keyboard shortcut **Ctrl+T**.
 This acts exactly like clicking on the button.
 If the roads menu is not open when pressing the shortcut the menu will open.
 Pressing *Ctrl+T* again will deselect the Toggle Traffic Lights tool and closes the roads menu.
 * The keyboard shortcut **Ctrl+Shift+T** will enable the tool too, but does not open the roads menu.
 That means there is no visual sign like a highlighted button, but the tool is fully active.
 Pressing *Ctrl+Shift+T* again (or *Ctrl+T*) disables the Traffic Light tool and reenables the last used tool.
 This shortcut is therefore useful for fast changes.
 Pressing the shortcut while the roads menu is active will act like clicking on the button or pressing  *Ctrl+T* -- with one exception: Pressing *Ctrl+Shift+T* while the tool is active in the roads menu will not close the menu (like *Ctrl+T* does) but selects the road building tool.
+Therefore this shortcut behaves similar to the Toggle Traffic Lights mod [before a button was added](https://github.com/Craxy/ToggleTrafficLights/releases/tag/0.2.0).

 When the tool is active you can hover over an intersection.
 This intersection is then highlighted.
 The highlighting indicates the current status of the traffic light: light blue means there are traffic lights while dark blue shows that there is no traffic light.
 The same info is shown in the tooltip.
 Additional it displays the original state of the traffic lights on this intersection.
 To toggle the traffic lights **left click** on an intersection.
 Alternatively you can reset the traffic lights to its original state via a **right click**.